Volunteer FAQs

 We will try to accommodate your preferred choice as much as possible, so recommend submitting your application early to avoid disappointment.
 Check out our camp calendar which shows the apply by dates to ensure that you don’t miss out!

 After you’ve submitted a volunteer application, we will review it.
-If we need additional information we will contact you.
-Following this stage, you will attend a virtual interview or in-person interview day which will give you a chance to get to know about life at camp whilst we get to know you.
+If we need additional information, we will contact you via Volunteero.
+Following this stage, you will attend a virtual interview, which will give you a chance to learn more about life at camp whilst we get to know you.

 Following your interview, you will be sent a conditional offer of a place at camp subject to a satisfactory police check, at least two suitable references, confirmation of your MMR and assessment of any medical information you have provided.

 We provide a pick-up and drop-off service from the train station closest to camp or you can drive as there is plenty of parking available.
-There may be an opportunity to car share with other volunteers and we encourage you to do this through our closed volunteers Facebook group.
+There may be an opportunity to car share with other volunteers and we encourage you to do this through our closed volunteers Facebook group or our Volunteero Chat.

 As a volunteer, you will be present at camp activities helping to engage and support campers.
 The focus is on the experience and participation of the activity for the campers, so volunteers shouldn’t come to camp expecting to have a go on the Climbing Wall or Zipwire!
 That being said, there may be times when you will be asked to participate in an activity to support campers (i.e. accompanying them up the Climbing Wall.
 However, you will never be made to do anything you are not comfortable with.

-Volunteers’ prescription medication and over the counter medication must always be locked away in the provided lockers or with provided padlocks during camp (unless it is required to be carried with you).
+Volunteers’ prescription medication and over the counter medication must always be locked away (unless it is required to be carried with you).

 Campers are not permitted to bring their electronic devices with them to camp so they can be fully absorbed in what we call the ‘Camp Bubble.’
 Whilst volunteers can bring their phones and laptops/tablets with them to camp, they are only to be used at appropriate times and not in front of campers.
 Although the sites we visit do have Wifi, signal is however often weak or we do not have access to it, so please come prepared for the fact there may be limited Wifi available at Camp.
 You’ll be too busy having fun to need it anyway!